-This bill designates county veterans' affairs officers (CVAO) and office support staff as at-will employees of the state, funded by appropriations from the General Assembly.
-This would take effect for VAO's on July 1, 2021 and for office support staff on July 1, 2022.
-This bill further funds operations and facilities for county veterans' affairs offices with monies appropriated by the General Assembly, which would take effect on July 1, 2023.
+This bill designates CVAOs and office support staff as at-will employees of the state, funded by appropriations from the General Assembly to the department.
+This would take effect for CVAO's on July 1, 2021 and for office support staff on July 1, 2022.
+This bill further funds operations and facilities for county veterans' affairs offices with monies appropriated by the General Assembly to the department, which would take effect on July 1, 2023.

 Section 25-11-40 currently states that a county veterans' affairs officer is an at-will employee of the department.
 However, to date the majority of county veterans' affairs officers' salaries and expenses are paid by their respective counties.
-Therefore, this bill will increase the state's recurring General Fund expenditures beginning in FY 2021-22.
-As a result of this bill, the Department of Veterans Affairs anticipates the following increases in recurring General Fund expenditures:
+Therefore, this bill will increase recurring General Fund expenditures beginning in FY 2021-22.
+The department anticipates the following increases in recurring General Fund expenditures: